Electronic Structure of Functional Materials

 -

-120 credits including Quantum Physics and Solid State Physics I/Condensed Matter Physics.
+120 credits in science/engineering with Quantum Physics I or Introduction to Materials Science (10 credits).
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 Admitted or on the waiting list?